rac021/api-console/README.md

 Spec Driven Development consists on creating concise spec that can be used to describe your application’s interactions in a pragmatic way... [ more ](https://www.mikestowe.com/blog/2014/11/what-is-spec-driven-development.php)

+  * Contexte :

+   * Contract First : Documentation before code

+   * Documentation managed as source code

+   * Human readable docmentation

 ## [RAML-SPEC ](https://github.com/raml-org/raml-spec/tree/master/versions)

 Restful API Modeling Language

 RAML™ is a YAML-based language that describes RESTful APIs.
 Together with the YAML specification, this specification provides all the information necessary to describe RESTful APIs; to create API client-code and API server-code generators; and to create API user documentation from RAML API definitions... [ more ](https://github.com/raml-org/raml-spec/tree/master/versions)

-  * Contract First : Documentation before code

-  * Documentation managed as source code

-  * Human readable docmentation

 ![raml](https://cloud.githubusercontent.com/assets/7684497/18411352/0aa64a20-7776-11e6-8567-ffb51f2c163f.png)